arkologystudio/holochain-stencil-template/README.md

 nix develop
 ```

-**Note:** _Run all the other instructions in this README from inside this nix-shell, otherwise they won't work_.
+**Note:** _Run all the other instructions in this README from inside this nix-shell_.

-Install project dependencies for all workspaces
+Install project dependencies across all workspaces/sub-directories

 ```bash
 npm install
 ```

 **Note:** _For the app to run, you'll have to have at least one Holochain DNA with corresponding integrity and coordinator zome pairs.
-The holochain scaffold tool can be used to create them._
+The holochain scaffold tool can be used to create them (see below).
+This template comes with a basic HelloWorld DNA and Zomes for reference._

 ## Holochain scaffold commands